The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Introduction

 \section{Introduction}

 As Large Language Models (LLMs) become deeply embedded in critical applications—from medical advice and education to policy support—their alignment and safety have emerged as central concerns \citep{bender2021dangers,bommasani2021opportunities,weidinger2022taxonomy}.
 A persistent challenge is that the objectives these models implicitly optimize remain dangerously opaque.
-While pretraining, fine-tuning, and reinforcement learning with human feedback (RLHF) shape model behavior \citep{christiano2017deep,bai2022training,ouyang2022training,stiennon2020learning}, the resulting emergent preferences and goals are not explicitly encoded.
+While pretraining, fine-tuning, and reinforcement learning with human feedback (RLHF) shape model behaviour \citep{christiano2017deep,bai2022training,ouyang2022training,stiennon2020learning}, the resulting emergent preferences and goals are not explicitly encoded.
 This opacity makes it difficult to anticipate or diagnose failures such as reward hacking, shortcut exploitation, or preference inconsistencies \citep{casper2023openproblems,kenton2021alignment}.
 Understanding how LLMs internalize objectives and learn to reason is therefore essential for trustworthy alignment, auditing, and regulatory oversight \citep{gabriel2020artificial}.

-Inverse Reinforcement Learning (IRL) offers a natural lens for this problem: by interpreting LLM outputs as demonstrations of behavior, IRL seeks to reconstruct the reward functions that could explain such behavior \citep{ng2000algorithms,abbeel2004apprenticeship,ziebart2008maximum,joselowitz2025insights,sun2025inverse}.
+Inverse Reinforcement Learning (IRL) offers a natural lens for this problem: by interpreting LLM outputs as demonstrations of behaviour, IRL seeks to reconstruct the reward functions that could explain such behaviour, following classic formulations \citep{ng2000algorithms,abbeel2004apprenticeship,ziebart2008maximum} and recent LLM-oriented extensions \citep{joselowitz2025insights,sun2025inverse}.
 Prior work has suggested that IRL can help recover implicit training goals, particularly in cases where models exhibit failure modes or preference inconsistencies \citep{joselowitz2025insights,casper2023openproblems,sun2025inverse}.
-Yet existing IRL methods are ill-suited to alignment auditing since they typically return a single, potentially overconfident, reward estimate \citep{hadfield-menell2017inverse,brown2019extrapolating}, neglecting the fundamental non-identifiability of the task --- multiple reward functions can equally explain the same observed behavior \citep{ng2000algorithms}.
+Yet existing IRL methods are ill-suited to alignment auditing since they typically return a single, potentially overconfident, reward estimate \citep{hadfield-menell2017inverse,brown2019extrapolating}, neglecting the fundamental non-identifiability of the task --- multiple reward functions can equally explain the same observed behaviour \citep{ng2000algorithms}.
 Without principled uncertainty quantification, auditors cannot determine when inferred objectives are fragile or untrustworthy, leaving reward inference vulnerable to spurious explanations.